Novorizontino bets on the counterattack and eliminates Grêmio da Copinha - 01/14/2022

 With a great performance at Zezinho Magalhães, in Jaú, Novorizontino beat Grêmio 2-1 today (14).
 The victory, with goals from Bertuol and Cauã Santos in the first half, guaranteed the São Paulo team in the round of 16 of Copinha.
 Cuiabano discounted, shortly after the break, for Tricolor, which was eliminated with the setback.

-Tigre’s opponent in the next phase will come out of the confrontation between Falcon and América-MG, which started at 18:30.
+Tigre’s opponent in the next phase will be América-MG, which, on penalties, passed Falcon after the 1-1 draw in normal time.
 The round of 16 duel should take place this Sunday (16).

 Deadly Novorizontino on the counterattack